balena-io/debugging-masterclass/README.md

 a device, to determine its current condition.
 This should, in most cases, be the first step in attempting to diagnose an issue without having to actually access the device via SSH.
-Ensuring diagnostics and health checks are examined first ensures that a support agent has a good idea of the type of situation a device is in before SSHing into it, as well as ensuring that the information can be accessed later if required (should a device be in a catastrophic state).
+Ensuring diagnostics and health checks are examined first ensures that a support agent has a good idea of the state a device is in before SSHing into it, as well as ensuring that the information can be accessed later if required (should a device be in a catastrophic state).
 This helps greatly in a support post-mortem should one be required.

 Currently, diagnosis is only available via the Dashboard.

-Let's take a look at the device provisioned earlier that is should now be running the code pushed to the DebugApp.
+Let's take a look at the device provisioned earlier that should now be running the code pushed to the DebugApp.
 Bring up the balenaCloud Dashboard page and select 'Diagnostics (Experimental)' from the left-hand panel.